winstonrc/threejs-typescript-template/README.md

 This template is designed for quickly creating Three.js projects written in TypeScript.

-It comes with examples everything needed to create a basic scene including:
+It comes with examples for everything needed to create a basic scene including:
-* Resizer
 * Renderer
+* Window resizer
 * Camera
+* Lights
 * OrbitControls
-* Lights
 * Assets: (basic shapes like a cube & `.glb` models)
 * Textures